jhuckaby/npm-markdown-bugs/README.md

 ## Tabs Are Rendered Extremely Wide

-Tabs in code snippets are rendered with an extremely wide margins.
+Tabs in code snippets are rendered extremely wide on npmjs.com.
 This here is one single tab:

 ```js
 {